 Important: These are the most common patterns, not guarantees.
 VESA patterns can change every year with each new model release — even within the same brand and screen size.
 Always check your specific model's spec sheet before buying a mount.

-The trap: Cheap mounts advertise huge TV size ranges but support a narrow VESA range.
-A mount that says "32–75 inches" but only goes up to VESA 400×400 won't work with many 75-inch TVs.
+The trap: cheap mounts advertise huge TV size ranges but support a narrow VESA range.
+A mount that says "32–75 inches" but only goes to VESA 400×400 won't work with many 75-inch TVs.
 Always check the VESA spec, not just the screen size range.

 We've been called to fix this more times than we can count:

-Samsung Frame TVs — These are one of the most popular TVs we install in NYC apartments.
-They usually come with their own Slim Fit mount designed specifically for the Frame.
+Samsung Frame TVs — These usually come with their own Slim Fit mount designed specifically for the Frame.
 If you want to use a third-party mount instead, check the VESA spec for your exact year model — it can change with each release.
+See our full Samsung Frame TV installation guide for everything you need to know.

-LG OLED TVs — The Gallery series comes with its own dedicated flush mount.
-The C and G series use standard VESA patterns, but these can vary by size and year.
+Premium OLED TVs with gallery mounts — Some premium OLED models come with a dedicated flush mount included.
+The standard VESA patterns on other models vary by size and year.
 Always double-check your specific model — don't assume based on last year's specs.

-Budget TVs (TCL, Hisense, Vizio) — These generally use the most standard VESA patterns (200×200 or 400×400) and work with virtually any universal mount.
+Budget-brand TVs — These generally use the most standard VESA patterns (200×200 or 400×400) and work with virtually any universal mount.
 They're the easiest TVs to find mounts for.

-Most 65-inch TVs use VESA 400×400, but Samsung, LG, and Sony premium models sometimes use 600×400.
-VESA patterns can change year to year even within the same model line — always check your specific TV's spec sheet.
+Most 65-inch TVs use VESA 400×400, but some premium models use 600×400.
+VESA patterns can change year to year even within the same model line — always check your specific TV's spec sheet before buying a mount.

 VESA adapter plates exist — they bolt onto the mount's existing arms and provide a different bolt pattern.
 They're mostly practical for smaller screens and monitors.
 For larger TVs, it's usually better to just get the right mount from the start.